SmarterApp/AP_IMRT_Schema/README.md

 GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO imrt_ingest;
 GRANT SELECT ON ALL TABLES IN SCHEMA public TO imrt_search;

+GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO imrt_ingest;
+GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO imrt_search;

 ALTER DEFAULT PRIVILEGES
     FOR ROLE imrt_ingest
     IN SCHEMA public
     GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO imrt_ingest;

 ALTER DEFAULT PRIVILEGES
+    IN SCHEMA public
+    GRANT USAGE, SELECT ON SEQUENCES TO imrt_ingest;

+ALTER DEFAULT PRIVILEGES
     FOR ROLE imrt_search
     IN SCHEMA public
     GRANT SELECT ON TABLES To imrt_search;

+ALTER DEFAULT PRIVILEGES
+    IN SCHEMA public
+    GRANT SELECT ON SEQUENCES TO imrt_search;
 ```

 ## Create the `test` User For the `test` Database